 Take your pick and make sure they’re on your Christmas list this year.

-The best slippers for men:
+The best slippers for men you can buy today:

 The relatively new brand, Mahabis (£79), set out with a goal to re-invent the slipper.
 As a result, they have produced a super-stylish slipper design for men and women that focusses on incorporating design simplicity and versatile functionality.
 For those who like to potter about the house and garden on the weekend, these are the ultimate slipper.
 Whether you’re collecting the morning newspaper, taking out the bins or watering the pot plants, the durable rubber soles allow you to go in and out of the house without getting too dirty.
 Mahabis have incorporated a 100% lambswool interior too, which will keep your feet nice and toasty without overheating - a great all year round pair, from the creators of the 'modern slipper'.
 Just pick your ideal slipper colour from the grey colour palette and select your sole colour from its rainbow selection and you've got a stylish house slipper that's perfect for outdoors too.